|

 I'm a PhD candidate in Robotics, working at the intersection of autonomy, motion planning, and control theory.
 My research focuses on building intelligent robots that can make decisions autonomously and navigate reliably through complex, dynamic environments.
 I'm a first-principles thinker drawn to solving real-world problems through a mix of mathematical rigor and hands-on robotics.

+I'm currently interning at Mitsubishi Electric Research Labs (MERL), working on planning and decision making for a team of heterogeneous mobile robots.
 Before starting my PhD at UMD, I earned my Bachelors and Masters in Aerospace Engineering from IIT Madras, graduating summa cum laude at the top of my class.
-I was awarded the institute medal for best overall academic record in the 2013-18 AE batch.

 Outside my professional pursuits, I enjoy playing badminton, photography, and filmmaking – creative outlets that help me be active, grounded, and curious.